 This spaghetti squash mac and cheese may be the perfect recipe to entice squash hesitaters to dive in and take a bite.
-But once they’re hooked, you’ll have to share with more people – so maybe it’s best to just leave them be and have a second helping yourself!
+But once they’re hooked, you’ll have to share with more people.

 I was introduced to this dish by Michael and Gayla, who prepared a delicious homecooked meal for my brother, sister and I before we hit the West Coast Trail and trekked through the forest for 7 days.
 The company, wine, beer and food were fantastic.
 And the spaghetti squash mac and cheese was amazing!

-When we asked about the spaghetti squash, Michael said it was Spaghetti Squash Mac and Cheese.
 We all loved the smooth creamy interior with the contrasting crunchy top – Yum!
-Right away, I started thinking about how I could re-create this dish with all the spaghetti squash waiting for me in my garden.
+Right away, I knew I’d want to make this with all the spaghetti squash waiting for me at home.

 Turns out, it’s as easy as combining your favorite homemade mac and cheese sauce with baked spaghetti squash.
 The mixture can be baked in a casserole dish or returned to the empty squash shells to bake a second time.
-I used the same mac and cheese sauce I use with my Ham and Peas Mac and Cheese recipe, which I’ve shared in my freezer meal workshops but not on my blog (I promise I’ll post that recipe soon!).
+I used the same mac and cheese sauce I use with my Ham and Peas Mac and Cheese recipe.

 - 1 spaghetti squash